nature guard logo

 What Is the General Purpose of Waste Management?

-In waste management, the general purpose is to minimize environmental impact and health risks.
+In waste management, the goal is to minimize environmental impacts and health risks.
 By properly managing waste, you prevent pest infestations by removing food sources and breeding grounds.
-Waste prevention is key.
+It’s a key prevention strategy.

 In pest control, a waste management plan is essential.
-It eliminates food sources and breeding grounds for pests, reducing infestations.
+It eliminates pest food sources and breeding grounds, reducing infestations.
 Moreover, it minimizes environmental impact by decreasing the need for chemical control methods, promoting a healthier ecosystem.

 What Are the Four Benefits of Waste Management?